-www.estesrockets.com/rockets/tarc Estes Industries, the largest model rocket manufacturer, offers a special parts assortment for ARC, and a discount on D and E motors
+www.estesrockets.com/rockets/tarc Estes Industries, the largest model rocket manufacturer, offers a special parts assortment for ARC, a rail-type launcher, and a discount on D and E motors

 The NAR has developed a nationwide list of experienced rocketeer mentors who are willing to be a resource to teams.
 A mentor is an adult rocketry expert advisor who helps a team learn basic rocketry skills and shows them where to get rocket supplies and launch sites.
 They can do this in person, by phone or e-mail.
 Teams are not required to have mentors, and mentors are not required to be NAR-approved (i.e. you can get local help from non-NAR rocket experts.)
-There is a list of NAR-approved mentors on the ARC website for your convenience.
+There is a list of NAR-approved mentors on the ARC website for your convenience, with contact information that is visible to registered teams only.
 You may contact any mentor on the list, regardless of the state you or they live in.